UlrikDaae/Ulrik-Daae/README.md

 - Because of this newfound passion I changed my trajectory towards working with data analysis in the second half of 2022 with a Google Data Analyst certification.
 Since completing this in November, I have started another class in SQL, and finished multiple three individual courses in R. Now I'm working primarily with Python programming.

 ### ☀️ My personality
-- I am positive and outgoing person with loads of enthusiasm.
+- I am a positive and outgoing person with loads of enthusiasm.

 - I'm a structured person with regards to my work and my life in general.